 Computer based assessment has grown since the early days of automatic test publishing and certification, through paperless examination projects, the growth of e-portfolios, the proliferation of question types, the rise of government initiatives and policies like FELTAG and Curriculum for Excellence, the expectations of digital natives and rapid changes in technology.
-The path has been slow and inexorable but hardly smooth, the need to manage risk and costs as important as drive for innovation and the expectations of the users.
+The path has been slow and inexorable but hardly smooth, the need to manage risk and costs as important as the drive for innovation and the expectations of the users.

 The focus for the 14th annual international e-Assessment Question will be the future - where the technology is taking us and how we will get there.
 The conference on e-Assessment and computer supported assessment and qualifications will be held on 16th and 17th March 2016 at the America Square Conference Centre in the City of London.